01-Introduction

 Please use the "Issues" function for comments.

-Data Engineer#
+Data Engineers#

 These platforms are usually used in five different ways:

-• Data ingestion and storage of large amounts of data
+• Data ingestion and storage of large amounts of data.

-• Algorithm creation by data scientists
+• Algorithm creation by data scientists.

-• Automation of the data scientist's machine learning models and algorithms for production use
+• Automation of the data scientist's machine learning models and algorithms for production use.

-• Data visualization for employees and customers
+• Data visualization for employees and customers.

 • Most of the time these guys start as traditional solution architects for systems that involve SQL databases, web servers, SAP installations and other "standard" systems.

-But to create big data platforms the engineer needs to be an expert in specifying, setting up and maintaining big data technologies like: Hadoop, Spark, HBase, Cassandra, MongoDB, Kafka, Redis and more.
+But, to create big data platforms, the engineer needs to be an expert in specifying, setting up, and maintaining big data technologies like: Hadoop, Spark, HBase, Cassandra, MongoDB, Kafka, Redis, and more.

-What they also need is experience on how to deploy systems on cloud infrastructure like at Amazon or Google or on-premise hardware.
+What they also need is experience on how to deploy systems on cloud infrastructure like at Amazon or Google, or on-premise hardware.

 | Podcast Episode: #048 From Wannabe Data Scientist To Engineer My Journey |------------------| |In this episode Kate Strachnyi interviews me for her humans of data science podcast.
 We talk about how I found out that I am more into the engineering part of data science.